Euler Product Asymptotics for Dirichlet $L$-Functions: Abstract

 \section{Abstract}

-We derive the asymptotic behaviour of partial Euler products for Dirichlet $L$-functions $L(s, \chi)$ in the critical strip upon assuming only the Generalised Riemann Hypothesis (GRH).
-Capturing the behaviour of the partial Euler products on the critical line is called the Deep Riemann Hypothesis (DRH) on the ground of its importance.
-Our result manifests the positional relation of the GRH and DRH.
-If $\chi$ is a non-principal character, we observe the $\sqrt{2}$ phenomenon, which asserts that the extra factor $\sqrt{2}$ emerges in the Euler product asymptotics on the central point $s = 1/2$.
-We also establish the connection between the behaviour of the partial Euler products and the size of the remainder term in the prime number theorem for arithmetic progressions.
+Via the work of Ramanujan, we establish the asymptotic behaviour of partial Euler products for Dirichlet $L$-functions under the Generalised Riemann Hypothesis (GRH).
+Understanding the behaviour of Euler~products on the critical line is called the Deep Riemann Hypothesis (DRH).
+This work manifests the relation between GRH~and~DRH.